Basil Fawlty: Adaptations

 When Fawlty Towers was remade for American television, the character of Basil Fawlty was also remade.
 In the 1978 remake Snavely, Basil's character is recreated as loud-mouthed Henry Snavely.
 In Amanda's, the character was recreated somewhat as the rude Amanda Cartwright, and in Payne, the character appeared as meddlesome Royal Payne.

-In Hotel de Botel (the Dutch adaptation of Fawlty Towers), Basil was renamed to Koos Overwater and was played by Dutch comedian and actor Andre van Duin.
+In Hotel de Botel (the Dutch adaptation of Fawlty Towers), the Basil character was called Koos Overwater and was played by Dutch comedian and actor Andre van Duin.